At a Glance

 The government in the U.S. is becoming increasingly intrusive when it comes to tracking its citizens’ online travels, all under the guise of protecting you from terrorist activity.

-That guy or gal down at the coffee shop?
+And that guy or gal down at the coffee shop?
 They simply want to steal any kind of information they can from you – whether it’s your Amazon.com login and password, or your checking account or credit card information – so they can use it to order free stuff or sell the information to the highest bidder.

-How to Hide Your IP Address
+How to hide your IP address

 There are quite a few ways to hide your IP address from other users on the web, and some of them work better than others.

-Use a Virtual Private Network (VPN)
+1. Use a Virtual Private Network (VPN)

 Using a VPN is arguably the best and most convenient method available today for hiding your real IP address and its accompanying online activities from prying eyes.